by Victor Sesma

 Also, there are two parking lots in La Palmera next to each other.
 One has tarmac the other no. Both parking gives an okay car capacity to La Palmera.
 And I mean that don’t expect to find easy parking space on a Saturday morning in August but a Saturday morning in September should be okay.

-Here is the one with tarmac:
+Here is the one with the tarmac:

 And here is the one that doesn’t have tarmac: